andimclean/xcfreader/readme.md

 `filename` the file to parse

 `callback` function(Error:err , GimpParser: xcfReader) called when the parsing has completed.

+#### Methods
+**createImage(XCFImage image)**

+`image` instance of a class derived from the above interface.

+Returns the image with all visible layers flattened.
+If `image` if null then an XCFImage is created of the correct width and height

 #### Properties

 **`width`**The width of the image